 Using Google Analytics You Can Get An Idea Of What People Are Interested On Reading From Your Website's Content.
 You can then create and promote content that matches the interests of your visitors.

-If Your Site's Visitors Are Interested In Video Content; A Smart Marketing Trick Would Be To Create Video Content To Add To Your Site.
+For Example: If Your Site's Visitors Are Interested In Video Content; A Smart Marketing Trick Would Be To Create Video Content To Add To Your Site.
 To identify more of what your visitors are interested in, you can also look at what the most popular categories and tags on your site are.

 Once you know which categories and tags are most popular, you can focus on creating content that works!